A. Latham Staples: Civil rights activity

 ESF volunteers build a new trail in the Gonzalez Canyon in San Diego, California.

-Staples created Empowering Spirits Foundation in 2008 in response to the LGBT community's response to the passage of Proposition 8.
+Staples created Empowering Spirits Foundation in 2008 in response to the LGBTQ community's response to the passage of Proposition 8.

 "The day after [the passage of Prop.8] various gay rights organizations attacked Christians, the Mormon Church and minority groups.
 In my mind this intolerance only amplified the hate, it didn't create change," said Staples, in a feature article about ESF.

 Staples said he was laughed at when he suggested to one of the gay rights organizations that they should foster dialogue with those opposed to gay rights, instead of attacking them.
-Four days later Staples founded ESF, a pacifist LGBT civil rights organization.
+Four days later Staples founded ESF, a pacifist LGBTQ civil rights organization.

-Instead of changing the laws, Staples strives to change the hearts and minds of the voters through ESF that are generally ignored by other existing LGBT organizations.
-ESF's programs are designed to encourage dialogue between the LGBT community and its non-LGBT neighbors while promoting open, non-disenfranchising communication.
+ESF's programs are designed to encourage dialogue between the LGBTQ community and its non-LGBTQ neighbors while promoting open, non-disenfranchising communication.

-Staples' pacifist attitude, and desire to reach out to those with opposing viewpoints in order to influence change can be seen in a letter he penned regarding a race relations controversy while he attended Baylor in 1999.

-"In the past few weeks we have been bombarded with various news articles and editorials regarding the recent surge in tension concerning racial relations at Baylor.
-Much of this has focused on punishing the NoZe brotherhood and criticizing the administration for its seeming lack of response to the situation.

-As a participant of last week's Racial Legacies Dialogue on Race, and a member of student congress, I can firmly say that the administration is very much concerned about this problem and addressing the issues and finding solutions to the problems at hand.

-Adrian Despres, speaker at last week's Resurrection Week services, stressed that we tend to focus on the differences and problems of others.
-However, he continued to say that real change must begin within ourselves.
-I believe that we as a community are all at fault for the recent strain.
-The problem isn't just with others of a different race but with differences in people as a whole.

-We, myself included, tend to associate with those that we are most comfortable with, mainly due to our upbringing; whether it is those of the same economic status, race, religious beliefs, etc. However, we must step beyond these boundaries.
-It is only through interaction with others, whether it is through dialogue, mixers, sporting activities or other various forms, that we can truly understand each other.
-Each of us must take a step."